dannysu/syncray/README.md

 ---------------------

 You can optionally choose to verify data uploaded to cloud storage by passing the --verify argument.
-By doing so csync will request MD5 hash of the files residing remotely to compare.
+By doing so syncray will request MD5 hash of the files residing remotely to compare.
 This means lots more API calls and thus costs money.
 It shouldn't be needed regularly.